Skip to main content

 Guess the tools

-2. Each group should sit in a circle and pass around each of the tools, making sure to handle and pass them safely.
+6. Each group should sit in a circle and pass around each of the tools, making sure to handle and pass them safely.
+An adult should show everyone how to close blades and make sure safety catches are firm, and remind everyone not to put any tools in their pockets.

-2. When the person leading the activity reaches a question, everyone should try to answer using their new knowledge of gardening tools.
-Everyone should try their best to act out how the characters would use the tools, too.
+8. When everyone’s ready, someone should read the 'In the garden' story below.
+When the person reading reaches a question, everyone should try to answer using their new knowledge of gardening tools.
+People could also act out how the characters would use the tools too.

 Anika, Ashley, and Aarav were friends.
 They loved to play after school, riding their bikes together if the weather was nice and playing games inside when it was raining.